pittcsc/pittcswiki/src/guides/academics/capstone.md

 You and your faculty directing the research need to fill out that form together.
 Get an email screenshot of your faculty approving that the form was filled out properly and convert it to PDF.

 Finally, attach that screenshot PDF + the filled out CS 1950 Learning Agreement Form to a permission number request form that you can create [*here*](https://courses.sci.pitt.edu/permission).
 Log in with the same credentials you use to sign into MyPitt.

+You'll get a permission number via email, and you can then register for the CS 1950 course - spoiler alert, it meets in the same room and time as CS 1900, so you don't do anything besides make presentations about your research experience while hanging out with other researchers/interns.

 ## CS 1980 - Capstone Project ##